• Skip to main content

 Is an FHA Loan Right for Me?

 Borrowers that do not have much money saved or are just establishing their credit might be a great fit for an FHA loan.
 First time homebuyers often use FHA loans, even with great credit.
 The lower mortgage down payment requirements are attractive to many buyers.
+Future homeowners might choose an FHA loan during times of higher interest rate as well.

 Homeowners can use an FHA loan to buy again, but the home will need to be a primary residence.
 Current homeowners with an FHA loan might want to consider refinancing into a conventional loan.
 Home prices have risen consistently over the past few years, allowing refinancing opportunities to look more attractive for some.